 He hadn't cried in years, but he cried now because there was no other way to deal with the pain.

-He cried because he had killed a fourteen year old boy and because Claire was gone and because he was twelve again, and his mother was leaving, going away and leaving him there was his father.
+He cried because he had killed a fourteen year old boy and because Claire was gone and because he was twelve again, and his mother was leaving, going away and leaving him there with his father.
 He cried and wished as he had that day for someone to hold him and tell him that it would be all right.

 Finally, when he was drained from the tears that his father would have called unmanly, he put his head down on his arms.
 He fell asleep there at the desk with the little wooden bear clutched in his hand.